Rugiacreed/Camera-Transitions-Project-II-Research/README.md

 This transition is just how its named, it's a simple zoom to some direction to focus in new zone or element in the screen creating an entrance to a new scene.
 I’ve seen this used in a lot of maps to introduce a location and then what happens there but it can be done too for small elements and characters and this could give a lot more of drama to the scene but that could be considered more as a change of shot or point-of-view.

+## The power of camera transitions.

+Moving from one moment to another and how you choose to do it will have an incredibly effect to the audience.
+And doing it right will help in crafting the intended experience for that audience.

+This is the main reason from the point-of-view of a filmaker.
+If we’re a designer of a videogame we know that during all time our game is running in a determined capability, and when we make loads for an scene these capability will determine if the game freezes or runs slower, these transitions will make us easy to load a scene or level without the player knowing our game is doing so.
+So hiding these moments will increment the positively thinkning of the player who is in front of the screen.